Herman Ese'ese: Brisbane Broncos (2016-2017)

-2017

 Ese’ese earned a starting spot at prop over Korbin Sims in some matches.
 On 6 May, Ese’ese made his international debut for Samoa against England, playing off the interchange bench in the 30–10 loss at Campbelltown Stadium.

+Newcastle Knights (2018-2020)

-In July, he signed a three-year contract with the Newcastle Knights starting in 2018.
+In July 2017, he signed a three-year contract with the Newcastle Knights starting in 2018.
 In round 25, he scored his first ever NRL try against the Parramatta Eels, in Brisbane's 34–52 loss at Suncorp Stadium.

-2018

 In round 1 of the 2018 season, Ese'ese made his debut for Newcastle in their 19–18 golden point extra-time win over the Manly Warringah Sea Eagles.